ipxe/pipxe/examples/rpi4/flatcar/README.md

 * flatcar_production_pxe_image.cpio.gz
 * flatcar_production_pxe.vmlinuz

-Make sure that the `*.sig` file content matches the signature of the other corresponding files.

 Now, place all files above and [flatcar.ipxe](flatcar.ipxe) in the root directory of your `tftp` server.
 Also prepare your `dhcp` and `tftp` servers accordingly, so that the Raspberry Pi once booted loads